ja153903/baruch-mth3300/spr2025/introduction/lecture.md

 - You can download the source code from the Python site and build it.
 [Handy link here if you need it](https://docs.python.org/3/using/unix.html)
 <!-- end_slide -->

+# Introduction to Python

-# Using the Python interpreter
+## Using the Python interpreter

 Before we create our first files, the easiest way to run Python is by running the following command in your terminal.